 From February 20th to 26th, we will be celebrating the theme “Always in All Ways” and invite you to explore your community’s heritage in all the ways that excite you.
 We encourage you to take time during Heritage Week 2023 to celebrate the culture and heritage of the communities that make up the place you call home.
 This could look like anything from joining a walking tour, taking part in a workshop, to cooking a family recipe at home!

-Join us on February 22nd for a family-friendly evening of storytelling, music, table displays, and light refreshments at Heritage Hall and on February 25th for a Heritage Week stroll through Upper Mount Pleasant with John Atkin.
+Thank you to everyone who joined us on February 22nd for a family-friendly evening of storytelling, music, table displays, and light refreshments at Heritage Hall and on February 25th for two Heritage Week strolls through Upper Mount Pleasant with John Atkin!

 For a full list of Heritage Week events across the province, visit the Heritage BC website.